LunarX-ONE/LunarX-node/README.md

 >src-x-node

-the entrance of the node.
+The entrance of the node.

 >src-x-virtual-fs

-the local vertual file system to manage blocks.
+The local vertual file system to manage blocks.
 Major functionaliy includes garbage collecting, blocks generating, blocks merging.

 >src-x-io

-the io module for upper layer services.
+The IO module for upper layer services.
+This module, for the concern of performance, we use C++ to develop, and wrapped by JNI for invoking on JAVA side.